gershnik/gershnik.github.io/_posts/2021-03-26-load-art-from-native.md

 Where `NDK_DIR` is the location of your NDK (usually `$ANDROID_HOME/ndk/major.minor.build` these days).
 Note that the ABI is set to `arm64-v8a` to run on a physical 64-bit device.
 If you want to run on a simulator use `x86` or `x86_64`.
 If for some reason you have an old 32-bit device use `armeabi-v7a`.

-If everything is ok, the above should produce `out\hello` executable.
+If everything is ok, the above should produce `out/hello` executable.
 Now we need to put it on the device and run.
 In the past this would have been simple - just push it into `/sdcard` directory and run from there but Android has been tightening security screws relentlessly and nowadays most user-accessible places on the filesystem do not allow code execution.
 If your device is rooted or you are using an emulator this is not a big deal - you can override prohibitions or put the executable where execution is allowed.
 For example

 ```bash
 adb root